 I’ve never had counseling before so I don’t have a base to compare, but I will say that I do feel like Christi hears me, and gives me practical ways to deal with my emotions and/or gives me ideas on ways to solve my problems.
 She always asks for clarification before giving me a response when talking about big issues, and she is always respectful and engaged with what I have to say.
 I would recommend her to others in need of therapy.

-What does it mean when the spark is gone?
+What to do when the spark has gone?

 Is it normal for a relationship to lose its spark?